yeonghuiHwang/yeonghuiHwang/README.md

 ### 🧑‍💻 About Me

-안녕하세요!
-AI와 딥러닝을 연구하고 있습니다.
+Hello!
+I'm a researcher focused on AI and Deep Learning.
-- 🎯 Deep Learning과 AI 개발에 관심이 많습니다
+- 🎯 Passionate about Deep Learning and AI Development
-- 🌱 현재 최신 AI 기술들을 학습하고 있습니다
+- 🌱 Currently exploring cutting-edge AI technologies
-- 💡 새로운 기술을 배우는 것을 즐깁니다
+- 💡 Enthusiastic about learning new technologies

 ### 🛠 Tech Stack